Overimagine1/old-discord-font/README.md

 # Old Discord Font
 ![](https://pages.overimagine.xyz/old-discord-font/images/preview.png)

 Simple CSS to revert Discord's 2022 font change back to Whitney.
+[Live preview here](https://discord-preview.vercel.app/?file=https://pages.overimagine.xyz/old-discord-font/source.css).

 The CSS was made by Discord themselves **(I don't take any credit for the CSS)**, however I'm hosting the fonts on GitHub in order to prevent risk of them being taken off Discord's Servers.
 # Is this dead?